wodowiesel/PiFunk/README.md

 `init_uart_baud=9600` data transmission rate

-`dtoverlay=pps-gpio,gpiopin=18` for GPS-device pps(puls-pro-second)-support
+`dtoverlay=pps-gpio,gpiopin=18` for GPS-device pps (puls-per-second)-support

+Add PPS to autostart boot process:

+`sudo nano /boot/cmdline.txt`

+`bcm2708.pps_gpio_pin=18` It must be on the same line, not on a new line

-Sync to GPS 1 PPS signal for Pi PCM-Clock (PIN 12 / GPIO 18 = PCM_CLK / PWM0) for accuracy
+Sync to GPS 1 PPS signal for Pi PCM-Clock (PIN 12 / GPIO 18 = PCM_CLK / PWM0) or RTC for accuracy

-`sudo nano /etc/modules` opens modules.conf with text editor (provide one too)
+`sudo nano /etc/modules` opens `modules.conf` with text editor (provide one too)

-`pps-gpio` Add this line
+`pps-gpio` Add this line at end of the list

-4. Save your changes with ctrl-o <return/enter> then exit with ctrl-x
+4. Save your changes with ctrl-o <return/enter> then exit with ctrl-x and reboot

+`sudo lsmod | grep pps` to check the loaded modules

+output be like:

+`pps_gpio 2529 1` and `pps_core 7943 2 pps_gpio`

+To run the pps command:

+`sudo ppstest /dev/pps0` it should fetch the data and print it

 ___